 The Nominating and Corporate Governance Committee is responsible for making recommendations to the Board in respect of filling of vacancies on the Board and as to nominees for the Board.
 On an annual basis, the Board reviews its strategies to determine the composition of the Board and the appropriate candidates to be put forth for election as directors at annual general meetings.
 The review takes into account the desirability of maintaining a balance of skills, experience, background and diverse perspectives.
-The Nominating and Corporate Governance Committee is comprised of Ms. Patel, Mr. Neuburger and Mr. Melbye.
-Mr. Neuburger and Ms. Patel are considered independent pursuant to NI 52-110 and Nasdaq Listing Rules.
-Mr. Melbye is not independent by virtue of the scope of his involvement with the Company as its Chief Executive Officer.
+The Nominating and Corporate Governance Committee is comprised of Ms. Patel, Mr. Gregson and Mr. Griffith.
+Each member of the Nominating and Corporate Governance Committee is considered independent pursuant to NI 52-110 and Nasdaq Listing Rules.
 Ms. Patel is the Chair of the Nominating and Corporate Governance Committee.